Many or all companies we feature compensate us. Compensation and editorial

 If you have a loved one with good or excellent credit, consider asking them to apply with you as a co-applicant or a cosigner.
 Even if your credit is in good shape, doing so could improve your chances of being approved and receiving the best rates.

-Note, however, that not all lenders allow cosigners and co-applicants.
-Ensure you know the lender’s policy before you start the application process to avoid wasting your time.
+Not all lenders allow cosigners and co-applicants.
+To avoid wasting your time, ensure you know the lender’s policy before you start the application process.

-Also, if you add someone to your application, remember that they’ll become equally responsible for paying the debt, and the loan will be added to their credit report.
+Also, if you add someone to your application, they’ll be equally responsible for paying the debt, and the loan will show up on their credit report.

 Make it a priority to make your payments on time, and when your credit has improved, consider refinancing the debt on your own to relieve them of the responsibility.